Antimony trisulfide

 Antimony trisulfide (Sb2S3) is found in nature as the crystalline mineral stibnite and the amorphous red mineral (actually a mineraloid) metastibnite.
 It is manufactured for use in safety matches, military ammunition, explosives and fireworks.
-It is also used as friction materials in break lining.
-It is very important critical primer material for military applications and tracer bullets.
+It is also used as a friction material in brake linings.
+It is a critical primer material for military applications and tracer bullets.
 It also is used in the production of ruby-colored glass and in plastics as a flame retardant.
 Historically the stibnite form was used as a grey pigment in paintings produced in the 16th century.
 In 1817, the dye and fabric chemist, John Mercer discovered the non-stoichiometric compound Antimony Orange (approximate formula Sb2S3*Sb2O3), the first good orange pigment available for cotton fabric printing.

 Antimony trisulfide was also used as the image sensitive photoconductor in vidicon camera tubes.
 It is a semiconductor with a direct band gap of 1.8–2.5 eV.
 With suitable doping, p and n type materials can be produced.